-If you are a student with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Director of the Learning Center & Disability Services at (513) 244-4524 or Meghann.littrell@msj.edu, The Learning Center, Room 156 Seton Center.
+If you are a student with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Director of the Learning Center, Disability Services, and Project EXCEL at (513) 244-4623 or Stacy.Mueller@msj.edu.
+The Learning Center, Room 156 Seton Center.
 If you are an employee with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Director of Human Resources at (513) 244-4979 or lisa.kobman@msj.edu, Office of Human Resources, Seton Center.
 Students and employees with disabilities (mobility, vision, hearing, speech, or cognitive) who provide notice as requested will have a personal safety plan developed, in consultation with the MSJ Police Department, that will help increase the probability of a smooth evacuation in an emergency.
 Temporary or permanent disabilities impacting mobility or emergency response should be reported to the MSJ Police Department.